Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - **USE_TFT** allows compiling the code without display options for sneak attacks !
 It still records on SD card however.
 - **USE_SD**.
 Well, if you refuse to record your art because art is ephemeral.
 Joke part, useful to boot without SD card module attached for debugging purposes.
 - **USE_SNEAK_MODE** disable LEDS in recording mode.

+Other #defines are reserved for debugging and dev.

 # Minimal parts